provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryGetAllOrdersRequest"></a>

 ### QueryGetAllOrdersRequest
-QueryGetAllOrdersRequest is a request message for the QueryGetAllOrders endpoint.
+QueryGetAllOrdersRequest is a request message for the GetAllOrders query.

 | Field | Type | Label | Description |